• THE GEORGETOWN BASKETBALL HISTORY PROJECT

 "I find it hard to believe he could do something so stupid," said Fresno State coach Jerry Tarkanian.

 After this incident, Kenny Brunner became a basketball vagabond.
-He never played at Santa Monica College, and relocated to the Pacific Northwest, averaging 14.2 points in 2000 for the College of Southern Idaho.
+He never played at Santa Monica College, and relocated to the Pacific Northwest, averaging 14.2 points in 2000 for the College of Southern Idaho, a junior college.
 Signed to a letter of intent to University of Georgia by coach Jim Harrick in the fall of 2000, his scholarship offer was publicly overruled by the school's president.

 "Brunner drove across country from his home in Compton, California to Athens, GA," wrote ESPN.com.
 "He was ready for the start of the fall semester, arriving last Friday, a day after school had begun.
 But Tuesday was the last day for late enrollment and Brunner's official transcripts hadn't arrived yet...[University of Georgia President Michael] Adams wasn't going to push Brunner into the semester without ensuring he was eligible.
 He already authorized an investigation into Brunner's record when his recruitment was brought to his attention.
 But a source close to the situation told ESPN.com that Adams was swayed to deny Brunner's admission when he read the attention Brunner's recruitment was receiving in the local media."